dahljo/bcmeter/README.md

 Thank you for your interest!
 In this git you find everything you need to build your own bcmeter.
+For more informations visit www.bcmeter.org

 in /stl you find the files for 3d printing. as of july 2021 there is one case for the bigger pumps and pcb. in /gerbers there are two versions of the pcb available. there is a general purpose pcb for use with 12v and one smaller which is powered by the raspberry pi directly.